Skip to main content

 Let's break down what's happening here:

-specifies we'll use the request datamode="python"
+• sources=[transaction_request] specifies we'll use the request data

-Testing the Feature
+Testing the Featureโ€‹

 Let's test our feature with some sample data:

-# Test with a small transaction amount
+# Test with small and large transaction amounts

 You should see output like this: